karol1604/Yoneda/README.md

 - [ ] research AST
 - [ ] make the lexer/parser more robust
 - [ ] add algebraic data types
+- [ ] remove the ugly ass REPL code from main. its here just for quick testing